 It is not possible to predict the price at which the Units will trade and there can be no assurance that an active trading market for the Units will be sustained.
-The Units will not necessarily trade at values determined solely by reference to the value of the Property or future properties acquired by the REIT.
-Accordingly, the Units may trade at a premium or a discount to values implied by the value of the Property or future properties acquired by the REIT.
+The Units will not necessarily trade at values determined solely by reference to the value of the REIT's current properties or future properties acquired by the REIT.
+Accordingly, the Units may trade at a premium or a discount to values implied by the value of the current or future-acquired properties of the REIT.
 The market price for the Units may be affected by changes in general market conditions, fluctuations in the markets for equity securities and numerous other factors beyond the control of the REIT.